New Testament: Apostles

 Approximately 6 references

-Brought to Jesus by Philip.
-Jesus said of him, "Behold, an Israelite indeed, in whom there is no deceit!"
-Nathanael was amazed that Jesus knew him and confessed, "Rabbi, you are the Son of God!
+Brought to Jesus by Philip, Nathanael arrived skeptical — "Can anything good come out of Nazareth?"
+Jesus greeted him with a declaration: "Behold, an Israelite indeed, in whom there is no deceit!"
+When Jesus revealed that he had seen Nathanael under the fig tree before they ever met, skepticism gave way to confession: "Rabbi, you are the Son of God!
 You are the King of Israel!"
 (John 1:45-51).
-Traditionally identified with the apostle Bartholomew.
+He is traditionally identified with the apostle Bartholomew.

 Key references: John 1:45, John 1:46, John 1:47, John 1:48, John 1:49, John 21:2